-Policy 5.1: Public road improvements and other applicable measures shall be undertaken so that the District transportation system can accommodate the traffic volumes indicated in Table 2-3
+Policy 5.1: Public road improvements and other applicable measures shall be undertaken so that the District transportation system can accommodate the traffic volumes indicated in Table 2-3 without reductions in the adopted levels of service.
+These improvements and service levels shall be specified in the Transportation Element and Capital Improvements Element.

-- without reductions in the adopted levels of service.
-These improvements and service levels shall be specified in the Transportation Element and Capital Improvements Element. - Policy 5.2: Potable water system improvements shall be undertaken concurrent with the impacts of development, so that up to 22.2 mgd can be pumped and distributed on an average day without a reduction in the adopted level of service.
+- Policy 5.2: Potable water system improvements shall be undertaken concurrent with the impacts of development, so that up to 22.2 mgd can be pumped and distributed on an average day without a reduction in the adopted level of service.
 These improvements shall be as specified in the Potable Water Subelement and Capital Improvements Element. - Policy 5.3: Improvements to the sanitary sewer system shall be undertaken as needed so that wastewater can be collected, treated, and disposed on an average day without a reduction in the adopted levels of service.
 These improvements shall be as specified in the Sanitary Sewer Subelement and Capital Improvements Element.
 (Amended by Ordinance/Resolution No. 510 adopted 07/28/2010 and Ordinance Nos.
 128 and 125 adopted 07/14/2010) - Policy 5.4: Improvements to the reclaimed water system shall be undertaken so that more than 95 percent of the District's treated effluent may be directed to the reclaimed system during dry weather. - Policy 5.5: Improvements to the solid waste collection and disposal system shall be undertaken as needed so that Class I solid waste can be collected and transferred to regional disposal facilities on an average day without a reduction in the adopted levels of service.
 These improvements shall be as specified in the Solid Waste Subelement and Capital Improvements Element.
 (Amended by Ordinance/Resolution No. 510 adopted 07/28/2010 and Ordinance Nos.
 128 and 125 adopted 07/14/2010) - Policy 5.6: Improvements to the solid waste collection and disposal system should be undertaken so that the District creates the capacity for diverting 50 percent of the Class I waste generated within its boundaries from landfills. - Policy 5.7: All permits for development shall be conditioned on the availability of public facilities and services, including adequate potable water supplies, necessary to meet the adopted level of service standards in the RCID.
 Such facilities and services must be scheduled to be in place no later than the date on which the District anticipates issuing a certificate of occupancy.
-Prior to development approval and/or issuance of a building permit, the RCID Planning Department will consult with the applicable water supplier to determine whether adequate water supplies to serve the new development will be available no later than the date on which the District anticipates issuing a certificate of occupancy.
+Prior to development approval and/or issuance of a building permit, the RCID Planning Department will consult with the applicable water supplier to determine whether adequate water supplies to serve the new development will be available no later than the date on which the District anticipates issuing a certificate of water supplies to serve the new development will be available no later than the date on which the District anticipates issuing a certificate of occupancy.